Random Conductance Models with Stable-like Jumps: Quenched Invariance Principle: Random conductance model: quenched invariance principle

 \ \

-{\bf Acknowledgements.} The research of Xin Chen is supported by National Natural Science Foundation of China (No.\ 11501361).\ The research of Takashi Kumagai is supported by the Grant-in-Aid for Scientific Research (A) 25247007 and 17H01093, Japan.\ The research of Jian Wang is supported by National Natural Science Foundation of China (No.\ 11522106), Fok Ying Tung Education Foundation (No.\ 151002) and the Program for Probability and Statistics: Theory and Application (No.\ IRTL1704).
+{\bf Acknowledgements.} The authors are very grateful to referees for their helpful suggestions of corrections.
+The research of Xin Chen is supported by National Natural Science Foundation of China (No.\ 11501361 and No.\ 11871338).\ The research of Takashi Kumagai is supported by the Grant-in-Aid for Scientific Research (A) 25247007 and 17H01093, Japan.\ The research is supported by the National Natural Science Foundation of China (No. 11831014), the Program for Probability and Statistics: Theory and Application (No.\ IRTL1704) and the Program for Innovative Research Team in Science and Technology in Fujian Province University (IRTSTFJ).